 Many of us have heard the word before, but what exactly is a free port?
 A free port is a specific area where importing rules differ from the rest of the country.
 As previously mentioned, they encourage business involved in importing and re-exporting, benefiting from a lack of trading tariffs and simplified customs documentation.

 Free ports can be hubs for industries such as manufacturing, enabling them to produce goods from cheaper imports, and thereby promote cost-efficiency.
-Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about free ports for quite some time, including current front-bencher and minister, Rishi Sunak.
+Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about free ports for quite some time, including current Chancellor of the Exchequer, Rishi Sunak who announced 8 new Free Port locations in his March 2021 Budget speech.

 Does the UK Have Any Free Ports?